wso2/docs-choreo-dev/en/docs/remote-apps/connect-remote-applications.md

 In this step, you will set up your Ballerina project with the configurations that connect the Ballerina application to Choreo.
 Here, the Ballerina project is the directory that contains the definition of your Ballerina application in a `.bal` file and all the configuration files required to run it.

-To set up the Ballerina Project:
+To set up the Ballerina project:

-1. Create a directory in your machine (e.g., named `HelloWorld`) and move your file with the remote ballerina application (in this example the `hello_service.bal` file) to it.
+1. Create a directory in your machine (e.g., named `HelloWorld`) and move your file with the remote Ballerina application (in this example the `hello_service.bal` file) to it.

     !!! info
         This directory will be referred to as `<BALLERINA_PROJECT>`from here onward.